To view current class descriptions and schedules, open or download the PDF files below:

-Can You Attend Class If You’re Sick?
+Can You Attend a Live Class If You’re Sick?

 Yes, if you feel up to it.
 One good thing about online classes is that you won’t make any of your classmates or your teacher sick by being there!
 We’ve had many students attend class, armed with a big box of tissues!